 From Belfast, the M1 is the most direct route.
 Continue on B4 and take the R232 to N15 in County Donegal.
 Take N56 to Donegal Rd/R263 and continue on R263 to Killybegs.
 Follow the winding road, passing the Mackerel pub.
 Turn right and continue to the main car park at Bunglas.

-Experiencing the enormous cliffs from the Atlantic Ocean is an alternative way of visiting the cliffs.
+Experiencing the enormous cliffs from the Atlantic Ocean is an alternative way of visiting.
 Boat tours operate during the tourist season and stops along the way if you would like to take a dip in the saltwater.
 Trips can be booked from Killybegs.

 Walking day tours can be booked in advance.
 We often use Viator for the best competitive tours.